-For over 20 years, Malicounda has touched the lives of thousands of people– children, youth, adults, and elders- through rhythm.
-Our goal is to make people feel good about who they are in this world and create healing community.
-Within minutes, drumming goes deep into the soul, generating positives changes and happiness!
+For over 25 years, Malicounda has touched the lives of thousands of people– children, youth, adults, and elders- through rhythm.
+Our goal is to make people feel good about who they are in this world and create a healing community.
+Within minutes, drumming goes deep into the soul, generating positives changes, and happiness!

 Since 1998, Louise Raymond traveled widely in Canada and USA inspiring companies and schools to build community through rhythm.
 As Artistic Director of Malicounda, she works with people from all walks of life.
 Whether it’s with companies, schools or community groups, Malicounda helps to strengthen connection and collaboration, confidence and a sense of community in administrators, employees and students alike.

-Malicounda have been awarded several grants across Canada.
-I am an inspired and highly motivated facilitator with a vast resume of drum circle workshops, team building drumming workshops and presentations spanning over 20 years.
-Malicounda is available to work in English, French and Spanish.
+Malicounda has been awarded several grants across Canada.
+She is an inspired and highly motivated facilitator with a vast resume of drum circle workshops, team building drumming workshops and presentations spanning over 20 years.
+Malicounda is available to work in English, French, and Spanish.

 Meet the Team